 - Use a cane or walker if your doctor recommends it.

-- Don’t smoke, and limit alcohol to no more than 2 drinks per day.
+- Don’t smoke, and limit alcohol to no more than 2 drinks per day for men and 1 drink a day for women.

 - Ease in and out of bed.
 Sit on the side of the bed for a few minutes with your feet on the ground before you stand.
 Getting up too quickly can cause dizziness.